KojiGitCode/OAJPE/README.md

 ### Detailed Testing Procedure
 #### Frequency Health Index
 The Python code allows users to specify:
-- imputation methods (using --imp)
+- imputation methods (using --imp; 0: zero imputation, 1: peak value replacement, 2: Pesudo PMU measurement)
-- ordinal encoder usage (using --enc)
+- ordinal encoder usage (using --enc; Y: with ordinal encoder, N: without ordinal encoder)
-- error percentage when the pseudo-PMU measurement method is employed (using --per)
+- error percentage when the pseudo-PMU measurement method is employed (using --per; in a range between 0 and 100)

 These settings can be reflected using the argument of the Python code when running.
 For example, when selecting the pseudo-PMU measurement method with the error percentage of 1\%, please type: